Author Archives: Małgorzata Czarnocka

 Słowa kluczowe: Racjonalność instrumentalna, cel działania, środek działania, wartości.

-Tabel of Content 13/2025
+Tabel of Contents 13/2025

 PHILOSOPHY AND SCIENCE